wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - This mod will require a significant number of patches to maintain compatibility with other mods.
 It is also worth noting that there are ~6,000 unvoiced dialogue lines.
 However, this is an amazing and expansive addition of content, which more than makes up for its short-comings.

 [True Open World DC](https://www.nexusmods.com/newvegas/mods/84575) - Disables the FO3 main quest, and allows you to visit all main quest locked locations such as Raven Rock and Vault 101 through alternate means, providing a true open world experience in the Capital Wasteland.
+- Incompatible with TTW Quickstart as both mods alter the game's start.
-- This mod is incompatible with Rebuild the Capital.
+- Incompatible with Rebuild the Capital.

 ### Location Additions and Overhauls